GustavoM96/GHM.Validator/README.md

 }
 ```

-You can set a errorType
+You can set a errorType.

 ```csharp
 using GHM.Validator;